 20 * 5 = 100 credits.

-Please note: Credits for Clustering, Text analysis, Domains batch analysis for domains and Keywords batch analysis are general.
+Please note: Credits for Clustering, Text analysis, Domains batch analysis and Keywords batch analysis are general.

 1. Send feedback — opens the support chat for sending suggestions for improving or reporting an issue.